-Operationalizing Science: Navigator encodes Event, Condition, Principles of learning, and Action (ECpA) as a set of models.
-These model “listens” to events, and based on the condition of a learner, triggers actions, which are suggestions based on the learning principles associated.
+Navigator encodes Event, Condition, Principles of learning, and Action (ECpA) as a set of models.
+These models trigger a ranked list of suggested actions based on events, learner conditions, and principles of learning.
 By operationalizing the learning principles with big-data, Navigator ensures the suggestions offered to learners and their instructors are backed by learning theories and science.

 Songer, Nancy & Newstadt, Michelle & Lucchesi, Kathleen & Ram, Prasad.
 (2019).
 Navigated Learning: An Approach for Differentiated Classroom Instruction Built On Learning Science and Data Science Foundations.
 Human Behavior and Emerging Technologies.
 10.1002/hbe2.169.